Charles McMahon and Darwin Judge

 Charles McMahon (left) and Darwin Judge (right).

 Charles McMahon (May 10, 1953 - April 29, 1975) and Darwin Lee Judge (February 16, 1956 - April 29, 1975) were the last two United States servicemen killed in Vietnam during the Vietnam War.
 The two men, both U.S. Marines, were killed in a rocket attack one day before the Fall of Saigon.

-Charles McMahon, 11 days short of his 22nd birthday, was a Corporal from Woburn, Massachusetts.
-Darwin Judge was a 19-year-old Lance Corporal and Eagle Scout from Marshalltown, Iowa.
+Charles McMahon, aged 21, was a corporal from Woburn, Massachusetts.
+Darwin Judge was a 19-year-old lance corporal and Eagle Scout from Marshalltown, Iowa.

 Deaths

 McMahon and Judge were members of the Marine Security Guard (MSG) Battalion at the US Embassy, Saigon and were providing security for the DAO Compound, adjacent to Tân Sơn Nhứt Airport, Saigon.
 McMahon had arrived in Saigon on 18 April, while Judge had arrived in early March.
 Both died in a North Vietnamese rocket attack on Tân Sơn Nhứt on the morning of April 29, 1975.

 In accordance with procedures for deceased Americans in Vietnam, their bodies were transferred to the Saigon Adventist Hospital, near Tan Son Nhut.
 In telephone calls to the hospital on the afternoon of April 29, the few remaining staff advised that the bodies had been evacuated; in fact the bodies were left behind.
 Operation Frequent Wind, the American evacuation of Saigon, was completed the following day, April 30, 1975.
 Senator Edward M. Kennedy of Massachusetts, through diplomatic channels, secured the return of the bodies the following year.
 The transfer of the bodies took place on February 22, 1976, at Tân Sơn Nhứt Airport to two of Kennedy's aides.
 Their caskets were loaded onto an Air France Caravelle jet chartered by the United Nations High Commissioner for Refugees and were flown to Bangkok to be received by a U.S. military honor guard and then transferred to U-Tapao Royal Thai Navy Airfield for identification.
-On February 26, 1976, the Central Identification Laboratory-Hawaii (CILH), which, as of April 2025, is now the Defense POW/MIA Accounting Agency (DPAA), identified the remains of both USMC Lance Corporal Darwin Lee Judge and USMC Corporal Charles McMahon, Jr., who were missing from the Vietnam War.
+On February 26, 1976, the Central Identification Laboratory-Hawaii (CILH) identified the remains of both USMC Lance Corporal Darwin Lee Judge and USMC Corporal Charles McMahon, Jr., who were missing from the Vietnam War.

 Judge was buried with full military honors in March 1976 in Marshalltown, Iowa.
 There was a flag draped coffin, a Marine Honor Guard, and a rifle firing salute.
 The flag that covered his coffin was folded and presented to his parents.
 His funeral was attended by the Daily Iowan (Iowa City, Iowa).
 Judge was given a second Marine burial honors 25 years later through planning by Douglas Potratz, USMC MSG who served with Judge in Saigon and Ken Locke, boyhood friend and fellow Eagle Scout; retired USMC Lieutenant Colonel Jim Kean, the commanding officer of the Marines during the Fall of Saigon, presented a flag to Judge's parents at a ceremony held at the Iowa Veteran's Home Vietnam War Memorial.